 Our arteries are essentially hollow tubes with a very thin lining and our blood is in constant contact with this lining.
 Therefore, going back to our analogy, the more vehicles (lipoproteins) there are on the road, the more prone they will be to crashes and running into (damaging) our artery lining.
 The kicker?
 Because cholesterol is vital in the creation and protection of cell membranes, when these “crashes” occur, cholesterol arrives at the site of the accident to repair the damage to the lining.
 So, although cholesterol may be present in the arteries at the “crash” sites, it is a symptom, not the cause.

 So, by following conventional guidelines of opting for low-fat foods, vegetable oils, egg whites, and refined grain products you actually end up doing far more harm than good.
 Why?
-Because it is these exact type of foods that contribute to inflammation, which causes more damage.
+Because it is these exact types of foods that contribute to inflammation, which causes more damage.
 Instead, it is best to focus on a diet of whole foods, and that should include foods that contain cholesterol.
-It is ideal to consume fresh fruit, fibre-rich vegetables, beans and lentils, nuts and seeds, whole grains, whole eggs, seafood and meat, not to mention managing stress, getting adequate sleep and staying active.
-It is these whole foods that are rich in essential nutrients, vitamins and minerals, and essential lifestyle factors that help to reduce inflammation, as opposed to causing it and then asking cholesterol to come repair the damage.
+It is ideal to consume fresh fruit, fiber-rich vegetables, beans and lentils, nuts and seeds, whole grains, whole eggs, seafood, and meat, not to mention managing stress, getting adequate sleep, and staying active.
+It is these whole foods that are rich in essential nutrients, vitamins and minerals, and essential lifestyle factors that help to reduce inflammation, as opposed to causing it and then asking cholesterol to come to repair the damage.

 The Bottom Line